adamheins/CppADCodeGenEigenPy/README.md

 CppADCodeGen with an easy Eigen interface and Python bindings.

-This project has been tested on Ubuntu 16.04.
-It should work on more recent Ubuntu versions, and likely works on other *nix systems as well.
+This project has been tested on Ubuntu 16.04 and 18.04.
+It should work on more recent Ubuntu versions, and likely works on other Linux systems as well.

 ## Motivation